darcamo/cmake-integration/README.md

 ## Core Concepts

+- **Relies on native Emacs features**: This package treats as a project whatever the built-in `project` package recognizes.
+  It assumes the top-level `CMakeLists.txt` is at the project root.
+If the root also contains `CMakePresets.json` and/or `CMakeUserPresets.json`, they are read to collect preset names.
 - **CMake File API:** This package relies on CMake's File API to query project information, such as available targets, build configurations, and presets.
 This allows for dynamic and accurate introspection of your project.
 - **CMake Presets:** CMake presets provide a standardized way to configure build environments.
 This package allows you